Marketplace vs. Wholesale Coffee Distributor

 | Lead time | Roaster handling time + shipping | Scheduled deliveries; route-dependent |

-| Best for | Cafes wanting flexibility and roaster transparency | High-volume programs needing logistics scale |
+| Best for | Cafes wanting flexibility, roaster transparency, and compoundable tier discounts across multiple coffees from the same roaster | High-volume programs needing logistics scale |

 Other comparisons